COVID-19 Health and Safety Measures

 COVID-19 symptoms can appear similar to non-medical individuals.
 For this reason, students and staff experiencing COVID-19 symptoms shall not come to school until they are symptom free for 48 hours or have been cleared by a medical professional.
 Students with a temperature of 100 degrees or greater may not come to school until they are symptom free without the assistance of fever suppressing medicine for 48 hours and cleared by a medical professional.

 Temperature and Fevers

 Parents should check the temperature of their children.
 Individuals with a temperature of 100 degrees or greater must not come to school or the school property.
 Any child suspected of having an elevated temperature will be sent to the office and checked for a fever with a touch free infrared thermometer.
 If a student has an elevated temperature or other significant symptoms of illness, the student will be sent home and must be picked up from school immediately.

 Students, staff, and parents diagnosed with COVID-19 must not attend school or be on the BCS campus.
 Individuals diagnosed with COVID-19 must report the diagnosis to the school, self-isolate until they are no longer infected, and may not return to school without medical clearance.
 Medical clearance may or may not include a negative test for COVID-19.
 Medical clearance will be left to the discretion of individual medical professionals and will not be determined by the school.

-Individuals living with family members who have been diagnosed with COVID-19 must report direct exposure to the school and should consultant with medical professionals, such as a family physician, with concerns or questions about the timing of returning to school.
+Individuals living with family members who have been diagnosed with COVID-19 must report direct exposure to the school and should consult with medical professionals, such as a family physician, with concerns or questions about the timing of returning to school.